Graduateshotline

-graduateshotline logo
+graduateshotline

 What is the ACT Test?

-ACT, American College Testing, is a standardized test based on high school courses to assess high school achievements for all four-year college admissions in the U.S. It is conducted by ACT Inc., which is a non-profit organization.
+ACT, American College Testing, is a standardized test based on high school courses to assess high school achievements for all four-year college admissions in the U.S. It is conducted by ACT Inc., a non-profit organization.
 SAT, Scholastic Aptitude Test, is the main competitor of ACT.
-Most universities accept both SAT and ACT scores.
+Most universities accept SAT and ACT scores.

 Who can Apply for ACT?